envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: For what purpose is the DELETE verb (HTTP) used?
 A: To remove a resource

+#### C9

+Q: What is middleware?
+A: It is a block of code that runs between the request made by the user until the request reaches the server, it is an intermediary.

+Q: What is the MVC pattern?
+A: Software design pattern for programming that proposes to separate the code of the programs by their different responsibilities.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto